NotLugozzi/Xiaomi-daisy-pmOS/README.md

 # Xiaomi-daisy-pmOS
+All the code in this repository is distributed under the GNU GPL 2.0 license, read it [here](https://github.com/NotLugozzi/Xiaomi-daisy-pmOS/blob/main/LICENSE) for further details
 ### working(ish) port of postmarketOS to the xiaomi mi a2 lite(daisy)
  This port, although heavily taken from [this](https://github.com/matthew-5pl/pmos-xiaomi-daisy), has some modifications and updates, still not mature enough to be daily driven, as it only runs [weston](https://youtu.be/JLhaONV8zBw) as of now - We are very sorry for the slow pace of the development, its a team of 2 porting to a brand new device and getting a basic framebuffer demo in less than 4 days has been a pretty good thing, now we're working on some things we don't fully understand yet, but we'll get there